UNIVERSE-HPC/course-material/software_architecture_and_design/object_orientated/index.md

     [classes_cpp.md, inheritance_and_composition_cpp.md, polymorphism_cpp.md],
     [classes.md, inheritance_and_composition.md, polymorphism.md]
   ]
+learningOutcomes:
+  - Be able to explain the Object-Orientated paradigm and to define a class
+  - Define and explain the difference between composition and inheritance
+  - Learn about polymorphism and how to apply it to class design
 summary: |
   The Object Oriented Paradigm builds upon the Procedural Paradigm, but builds code around data.
   This course will introduce you to the basics of Object Oriented Programming in either Python or C++.